Azure/cortana-intelligence-energy-demand-forecasting/Documents/Energy Forecast Solution Post Deployment Instructions.md

 	-	In this Git repository, you can download the **'EnergyDemandForecastSolution.pbix'** file under the folder **'Power BI'** and then open it. **Note:** If you see an error massage, please make sure you have installed the latest version of Power BI Desktop.

-  - On the top of the file, click **‘Edit Queries’**.
-In the pop out window, double click **‘Source’** setting on the right panel .
+  - On the top of the file, click **‘Edit Queries’** drop down menu.
+Then choose **'Data Source Settings'**.
   ![](Figures/PowerBI-7.png)

-	- In the pop out window, replace **"Server"** and **"Database"** with your own server and database names, and then click **"OK"**.
+	- In the pop out window, click **'Change Source'**, then replace the **"Server"** and **"Database"** with	your own server and database names and click **"OK"**.
 For server name, make sure you specify the port 1433 in the end of your server string (**YourSolutionName.database.windows.net, 1433**).
-Ignore the warning messages that appear on the screen.

-	-   In the next pop out window, you'll see two options on the left pane (**Windows** and **Database**).
-Click **"Database"**, fill in your **"Username"** and **"Password"** (this is the username and password showing on your deployment page).
-In **'Select which level to apply these settings to'**, choose database level option.
-Then click **"Connect"**.

-	-   Once you're guided back to the previous page, close the window.
-A message will pop out - click **Apply**.
-Lastly, click the **Save** button to save the changes.
-Your Power BI file has now established connection to the server.
-Initially, you will only see the seed data on your visualizations as the data factory is scheduled to refresh every 1 hour.
-After 1 hour, you will see new predictions reflected in your visualizations when you refresh the data.
+After you finish editing, close the 'Data Source Settings' window.

+	- On the top of the screen, you will see a message.
+Click **'Apply Changes'** and now the dashboard is updated to connect to your database.
+In the backend, model is scheduled to be refreshed every 1 hour.
+You can click **'Refresh'** button on the top to get the latest visualization as time moving forward.

 3. (Optional) Publish the dashboard to [Power BI online](http://www.powerbi.com/).
 Note that this step needs a Power BI account (or Office 365 account).